D-aikos/daikos-portfolio/writeups/OverTheWire-Bandit/level02-03.md

 # OverTheWire: Bandit — Level 2 → Level 3

-Read a file with restricted permissions to retrieve the next level password.
+Search for a file named `spaces in this filename` and read its contents to find the password.

 We start by connecting to the remote server using the provided credentials: